MkfsSion/OpenSLES-FFMPEG/README.md

 # OpenSLES-FFMPEG
-A sample for OpenSLES and FFMPEG
+A sample for OpenSLES and FFMPEG is built and run in termux.